1) Mold vs Mildew (how to spot the difference)

 7) How to protect a house from mold

 Protecting your home against future mold growth is possible.
 The most important variable in fighting mold is moisture levels.
-Relative humidity should be 55% in crawl spaces.
+Relative humidity should be less than 55% in crawl spaces.

 8) Does Salem test for mold?